All Episodes

 They're at least mentally stable enough to figure that out.

-And so Obama wants to take, and the Democrats want to take your guns from you, but we're going to waive federal law and we're going to arm Syrian rebels.
+And so Obama wants to take, and the Democrats want to take your guns from you, but we're going to waive federal law and we are going to arm Syrian rebels who may be al-Qaeda, who may be hardline jihadists.

 This is how we're going to get even with Putin.

-Because Putin embarrassed our brave young, courageous president.
+Because Putin embarrassed our brave young courageous president.

 We're going to get even with him.